1992–93 Houston Rockets season

-The Rockets got off to a 14–9 start to the regular season, but then struggled posting a 7-game losing streak between December and January.
-However, they won eight consecutive games afterwards, and held a 30–21 record at the All-Star break.
+With the addition of Horry and Brooks, the Rockets got off to a 14–9 start to the regular season, but then struggled posting a seven-game losing streak between December and January.
+However, the team posted an eight-game winning streak in January afterwards, and later on held a 30–21 record at the All-Star break.
 The Rockets went 25–6 for the remainder of the season, posting a 15-game winning streak between February and March, and then posting an 11-game winning streak in April, as the team signed free agent Terry Teagle, who played in the final two games of the regular season.
 The Rockets finished in first place in the Midwest Division with a 55–27 record, earned the second seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.

-Hakeem Olajuwon averaged 26.1 points, 13.0 rebounds, 3.5 assists, 1.8 steals and 4.2 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Vernon Maxwell averaged 13.8 points per game and led the Rockets with 120 three-point field goals, while Kenny Smith contributed 13.0 points and 5.4 assists per game, Otis Thorpe provided the team with 12.8 points and 8.2 rebounds per game, and Horry averaged 10.1 points, 5.0 rebounds and 1.1 blocks per game, and was named to the NBA All-Rookie Second Team.
-Off the bench, second-year forward Carl Herrera averaged 7.5 points and 5.6 rebounds per game, while three-point specialist Matt Bullard contributed 7.3 points per game, and Brooks provided with 6.3 points and 3.0 assists per game.
+Olajuwon averaged 26.1 points, 13.0 rebounds, 3.5 assists, 1.8 steals and 4.2 blocks per game, and was named the NBA Defensive Player of the Year; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, Maxwell averaged 13.8 points and 4.2 assists per game, and led the Rockets with 120 three-point field goals, while Smith contributed 13.0 points and 5.4 assists per game, Otis Thorpe provided the team with 12.8 points and 8.2 rebounds per game, and Horry averaged 10.1 points, 5.0 rebounds and 1.1 blocks per game, and was named to the NBA All-Rookie Second Team.
+Off the bench, second-year forward Carl Herrera averaged 7.5 points and 5.6 rebounds per game, while three-point specialist Matt Bullard contributed 7.3 points per game, Sleepy Floyd contributed 6.6 points and 2.5 assists per game, and Brooks provided with 6.3 points and 3.0 assists per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Olajuwon was selected for the 1993 NBA All-Star Game, as a member of the Western Conference All-Star team.
 Meanwhile, Smith participated in the NBA Slam Dunk Contest for the third time, and also participated in the NBA Three-Point Shootout.
-Olajuwon also finished in second place in Most Valuable Player voting behind Charles Barkley of the Phoenix Suns, while head coach Rudy Tomjanovich finished in second place in Coach of the Year voting.
+Olajuwon also finished in second place in Most Valuable Player voting, behind Charles Barkley of the Phoenix Suns, while head coach Rudy Tomjanovich finished in second place in Coach of the Year voting, behind Pat Riley of the New York Knicks.

+The Rockets finished 22nd in the NBA in home-game attendance, with an attendance of 554,210 at The Summit during the regular season.